kakaobrain/torchgpipe/docs/guide.rst

 another sequential module and one may want to split them further.

 This kind of recursive split of a nested sequential module is not intended nor supported by :class:`~torchgpipe.GPipe`.
-You have the responsibility to flatten the module.
+It's your responsibility to flatten the module.
 Fortunately, this is not hard in PyTorch.
 Follow this code snippet which shows how a nested sequential module can be flattened::